vocdoni/docs/docs/architecture/smart-contracts/process.md

 // GLOBAL STRUCTS

 struct Process {
     uint8 mode; // The selected process mode.
-See: https://docs.vocdoni.io/#/architecture/smart-contracts/process?id=flags
+See: https://vocdoni.io/docs/#/architecture/smart-contracts/process?id=flags
+    uint8 envelopeType; // One of valid envelope types, see: https://vocdoni.io/docs/#/architecture/smart-contracts/process?id=flags
+    CensusOrigin censusOrigin; // How the census proofs are computed (Off-chain vs EVM Merkle Tree)

-    uint8 envelopeType; // One of valid envelope types, see: https://docs.vocdoni.io/#/architecture/smart-contracts/process?id=flags address entityAddress; // Who created the process uint64 startBlock; // Tendermint block number on which the voting process starts uint32 blockCount; // Amount of Tendermint blocks during which the voting process should be active
+    address entity; // The address of the Entity (or contract) holding the process uint32 startBlock; // Vochain block number on which the voting process starts uint32 blockCount; // Amount of Vochain blocks during which the voting process should be active

-    string metadata; // Content Hashed URI of the JSON meta data (See Data Origins) string censusMerkleRoot; // Hex string with the Merkle Root hash of the census string censusMerkleTree; // Content Hashed URI of the exported Merkle Tree (not including the public keys)
+    string metadata; // Content Hashed URI of the JSON meta data (See Data Origins) string censusRoot; // Hex string with the Census Root.
+Depending on the census origin, it will be a Merkle Root or a public key. string censusUri; // Content Hashed URI of the exported Merkle Tree (not including the public keys)

     Status status; // One of 0 [ready], 1 [ended], 2 [canceled], 3 [paused], 4 [results]
     uint8 questionIndex; // The index of the currently active question (only assembly processes)